“Rider Branduv,

 The origin of the Vartach brands is the subject of disagreement.
 One of the most common stories says that when the Vartach first made it to the surface they encountered the Gwyllt and soon their terrible influence spread throughout the caverns.
 To protect future generations, a great ritual was carried out and all Vartach since have been born with the brands to ward off the Gwyllt.
 Other stories abound of an ancient caste system long since abandoned, or a terrible crime for which all Vartach are held responsible and marked forever, or many even more strange and unlikely causes.
 Each Vartach has their pet theory, and interpretation of their own brand.

 The Vartach are still mainly found in Draíod.
-The Vartach make up the vast majority of the Saoi, the Draíodach term for Riders who possess enough magical power to take their place in the Assembly which advises (or some say controls) the Iarla of Draíod.
+The Vartach currently make up the entirety of the Saoi, the Draíodach term for Riders who have been invited to take their place in the Assembly which advises (or some say controls) the Iarla of Draíod.
 Many with the Line Breaker or Broken Chain brand find life easier amongst other people where they will not constantly be the object of suspicion, but every Vartach yearns for the power that sizzles through the caverns and tunnels of Draíod, and will return there at least once a year if they can.

 Playing a Vartach

 When you’re playing a Vartach, the main expression of your heritage is the brand upon your face, which should be applied in black or gold face paint or some other non-permanent method (please do not get a facial tattoo just for Five Oaths!).
 The five brands are the Sun Spear, the Hook, the Broken Chain, the Line Breaker and the Clashing Swords.
 The exact form of the brands is not something we are going to prescribe, however your brand must be recognisable as one of the five, and you cannot have more than one brand.
 Your character may instead have chosen to reject the destiny the brands have allotted them, and had it removed, and in that case they should have a visible scar where the brand once was.
-Vartach have the same range of skin tone as humans.
-Vartach often grow their hair long, or cultivate luxurious beards, as symbols of personal power and victory.
+Optionally, you may also have pallid skin, darkly lined eyes, and/ or swirling black patterns on neck, torso, and arms.

 Vartach with auspicious brands generally have a high status in Draíod, and further afield they are respected for their knowledge and power.
 They are held in suspicion by some Drakeblooded, whose legends tell them that the dragons of old were sapped of their power before their disappearance or death, and wonder what role the Vartach and their precious ley lines had to play in that.
 We expect the Vartach to be a popular choice for players who want to portray characters with a magical background, or a character who is determined to achieve their personal goals.